ni/nimble/packages/nimble-components/src/table/specs/README.md

 -   `action-menu-opening` - An event that is emitted immediately prior to the action menu opening.
 This can be used to update the items in the menu so that they are in the correct state for the row(s) the menu is associated with.
 The event details include the following:
     -   `rowIds` - string array - The IDs of the rows that the menu is associated with.
     -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
-If the menu is associated with a column without an ID, `columnId` will be undefined in the event details.
+If the menu is associated with a column without an ID, `columnId` will be `undefined` in the event details.

 ### Anatomy

 _Slots_

 -   default - the column elements
--   `action-menu` - A menu element that is associated with row action menus.
+-   `action-menu` - A menu element that is associated with the action menus.
 For more information about the action menu, refer to the [action menu HLD](action-menu-hld.md).

 ### Security